Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

     </div>
 </pre>

 3D audio took me almost an entire day.
 Physics took me an entire day.
 Networking took me 3 days and I rewrote it 3 times.
-I tried 2 different networking techniques to no avail: a public rendezvous server for NAT Punchthrough and using TCP and UDP together.
+I got distracted and tried 2 different networking techniques that ended up failing: a public rendezvous server for NAT Punchthrough and using TCP and UDP at the same time.
+This took up more time but I'm glad I crossed them off my todo list of things to experiment with.

-Wire protocol vs message protocol.

 I rapid prototyped the project using [Kenny's](https://kenney.nl/) free assets.
 This helped make the beginning of the project more enjoyable as there was something to render on screen from day one.

 ## Technical Components
-- Tools and Libraries Used
-- Python, Raylib, and more
-- From-scratch TCP socket networking
-- By-hand 3D audio
-- Use of ChatGPT as a coding assistant

 **Libraries Used:**